parthak314/RISCV-Team5/statements/KevinAubeeluck.md

 	- lh,lb expected values were calculated incorrectly, erroneously taking the top 16 and 8 bits respectively instead of the bottom
 	- Did not account for unsigned loads being non sign extended

+# Integration Tests(Pipelining)

+I tested the implementations for the [Memory top](https://github.com/parthak314/RISCV-Team5/blob/pipelined/tb/our_tests/memory_top_tb.cpp) and the [Decode top ](https://github.com/parthak314/RISCV-Team5/blob/pipelined/tb/our_tests/decode_top_tb.cpp) under our internal tests.
+Taking into account the position of the presence of the register lead to much more care being taken with equality conditions.

+I ended up meeting quite tough road blocks especially in the decode testing where I had clocked components that I had to write to and ensure they continue to have expected behavior through the cycles.
+I found that debug output messages were quite helpful in identifying specific problem bits in the code.

+There is also a testbench for the defunct hazard unit which I have kept as it helped a lot in determining how we could simplify the unit down.
+The trade off with the more streamlined version was that we couldn't use our hazard unit for stalls but for the complete a stall logic unit connection to only cache was used which solves the issue more elegantly.

+# Reflection

+I've gained a much greater appreciation for the mammoth complexity of cpus and the importance of solid teamwork and communication throught the design process.
+While I did generally understand the overall logic, it's a night and day difference actually implementing and going through the motions of troubleshooting and fixes that I feel made me much more confident in how the cpu functions.
+If I could redo this project again, one thing I would very much try to get a full understanding of the the other sections as early as possible such that understanding the pieces during the later stages of integration was more seamless.